 Be passionate about what you do.

-Of course, every job requires certain tasks that might not be very appealing and freelancers usually must deal with a lot of them.
-Accounting, organizing, pitching clients, this was not what I signed up for when I decided to become a Digital Nomad!?
-Working as a freelancing videographer and content creator does not mean that you will end up snapping away here and there while traveling the world and enjoying life as if there was no tomorrow.
-It also does not mean that your good eye and maybe even technical skills for taking the right shot will be enough to convince clients and make them pay you for your content.
+Of course, every job requires certain tasks that might not be very appealing and freelancers usually deal with a lot of them.
+Accounting, organising, pitching clients, this was not what I signed up for when I decided to become a Digital Nomad!?
+Working as a freelancing photographer and content creator does not mean that you will end up snapping away here and there while traveling the world and enjoying life as if there was no tomorrow.
+It also doesn’t mean that your good eye and technical skills for getting the right shot will be enough to convince clients and make them pay you for your work.
 Far from it.
-But in the end, all these little unpleasant tasks that need to be done at least contribute to your own work, not to some else’s.
-You are doing your own accounting, you are writing proposals to your own future clients to be able to then create a product or service that YOU believe in.
-If that’s not enough motivation, you should probably go back to your office.
+But in the end, all these little unpleasant tasks that need to be done at least contribute to your own performance overall, not to someone else’s.
+You are doing your own accounting, you are writing proposals to your own future clients and creating your own product or service that YOU believe in.
+If that’s not enough motivation, you should probably go back to your office job.

-This last point is my personal favorite and might also be the reason why not everyone is made for being a digital nomad.
+This last point is my personal favourite and might also be the reason why not everyone is made for being a digital nomad.
 Freelancing creates freedom for creativity, flexible work hours and environments, even lets you choose your own business partners.
-If the previous points have convinced you of all the advantages this life style offers, you might ask yourself what the other side of the coin is.
+If the previous points have convinced you of all the advantages this lifestyle offers, you might ask yourself what the other side of the coin is.
 The answer is simple: Responsibility and Insecurity.
-Sure, you might be less likely to get fired by yourself, but you will have to make a lot of important decisions on your own and later take full responsibility for the consequences.
+Sure, you might be less likely to get fired by yourself, but you will have to make a lot of important decisions and take full responsibility for the outcomes and potential consequences.
 There is no money being held back for you to ensure you a solid pension.
 This responsibility can make you grow and gain confidence in your own skills and abilities, but it can also make you fall.
 It might be easier said than done, but the best solution for this problem is to get over it and try again.
 Follow our BlogandVlog and get an idea how.
-Or go back to your office.
+Or go back to your office job.

 On a final note, I would like to stress that I don’t intent to call a normal office job less valuable than a freelancing position.
 I have the greatest respect for everyone who can do it and be happy with it.
 And I am thankful, because there is a ton of jobs out there that require daily office-presence and the execution of tasks ordered by someone else.